microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 - Private DNS Zones for Private Endpoint records
 - Subnets for new services (App Service, DNS Resolver, SQL Private Endpoints)
 - NSGs for new subnets
+- Route table and routes to force Spoke 1 SQL traffic through the Azure Firewall (advanced scenario)

 ## Resource Cleanup